lcnetdev/scriptshifter/doc/config.md

   "Z": "Y"
 ```

-Thus, it is not critical to write exclusively rules in a parent table for
+Therefore, it is not critical to write exclusively rules in a parent table for
 characters that are in ALL the implemented languages.
 Some rules may be common
 to most languages, and the few exceptions can be overridden in the relevant
 specific tables.
 It is up to the language table maintainer to decide how to